 ingredients for healthy gummy bears.

-Grab your gummy bear molds and lay them on a baking sheet.
+Step One: Grab your gummy bear molds and lay them on a baking sheet.
 This will make it easier to put the molds in the refrigerator or the freezer.

-Use a dropper to get the gummy bear mixture from the saucepan into the molds.
-Then, refrigerator or freeze the molds to get the bears to set.
+Step Three: Use a dropper to get the gummy bear mixture from the saucepan into the molds.

-Remove the gummy bears from the molds and serve right away.
-Or, transfer them to a container with a lid and store in the refrigerator for up to a week.
+Or, transfer them to an airtight container with a lid and store in the refrigerator for up to a week.
+Serve them chilled or at room temperature.

 Recipe Tips